palaslet/Stationeers/IC Scripts/Solar/README.md

 ## OneChipControl
 Will control all Solar Panels from only one IC10 chip.
 No Batch Writer needed.
-It controls both Horizontal and vertical angels.
+It controls both horizontal and vertical angels.

 ### Construction